tomas3svoboda/ChroMo/README.md

 ## Description

-This application can calculate model parameters of chromatography process based on experimental data.
+This application can calculate parameters of chromatography model based on experimental data.

-Equilibrium dispersion model with linear and lanqmuir isotherm are implemented so far.
+Equilibrium dispersion model with linear and Lanqmuir isotherm are implemented so far.

 Application is in development.